 The rehabilitation of an indoor space: how to convert an abandoned warehouse into a 5 a side facility

-5-a-side soccer is a form of football that spread all over Europe in the last 2 decades.
+5-a-side soccer is a form of football that has spread all over Europe in the last 2 decades.
 Unlike regular soccer courts, or even futsal courts, a 5 a side court requires limited space, and this enhances the profitability of the facilities.
-This is more true in cold weathers, like in Northern Europe, where rain and wind may affect the results by 25%.
+This is more true in cold weather regions, like in Northern Europe, where rain and wind may affect the results by 25%.

-The advantages of using a warehouses to create a 5 a side facility are many:
+The advantages of using warehouses to create a 5 a side facility are many:

 - If not too old, they generally have flat and smooth concrete slabs that require no additional work to install the 5 a side courts;

 - Roof height is never an issue (5mt is generally the minimum required height for a 5 a side field).

 - As they are conceived as industrial spaces, warehouses generally offer large spans and few columns, and a steel or concrete frame, thus allowing the installation of fields of adequate size with perfectly tensed netting.